What is cardiac tamponade?

 Changes occurring in the heart

-A series of changes occur in the heart during a cardiac tamponade:
+A series of changes occur in the heart during this tamponade:

 - The volume of the pericardial sac is compromised.